-Timeline for meeting goal within the diversity plan: v Share efforts designed to create positive Metrics to measure how Data to demonstrate where Areas where continuous interactions and cultural awareness among progress of each progress has been achieved / improvement is needed students, faculty, and staff including: initiative/strategy is being indicators of success faculty and staff cultural training programs; evaluated • curricular initiatives that promote cultural diversity in the classroom; and • co-curricular programming for students.
-Increase the number of faculty and staff who have Percent increase First year of implementation - no Explore ways to accurately completed diversity and inclusion trainings (School data available track attendance for of Social Work) activities within and outside of the SSW Promote knowledge, expertise and career Participation in professional No data to report at this time development in CITS by encouraging every staff development opportunity member to attend at least one professional development opportunity during each year through FY 2021 and beyond (Center for Information Technology Services).
-Foster a culture that embodies the University's core Number of trainings and No data to report at this time values and that enables and encourages members programs of the School's community to achieve their highest potential (School of Dentistry) Create a setting to foster increased global literacy, Create a formal exchange No update available at this time connect UMB students with meaningful program opportunities abroad, and provide opportunities for students from countries other than the USA to interact with UMB by August 2020 through the development of an International Exchange fellowship program (Academic Affairs).
-Developing strategic partnerships with universities Create formal relationship with Relationships established with abroad (Academic Affairs). university/universities abroad Coventry University, Haifa University in Israel, the University of Gambia, and the University of Malawi Chancellor College of Law, and others.
+Timeline for meeting goal within the diversity plan: $\underline{\mathbf{v}}$ aries; items include ongoing and ne ew initiatives Share efforts designed to create positive interactions and cultural awareness among students, faculty, and staff including: • faculty and staff cultural training programs; • curricular initiatives that promote cultural diversity in the classroom; and • co-curricular programming for students.
+Metrics to measure how progress of each initiative/strategy is being evaluated Data to demonstrate where progress has been achieved / indicators of success Areas where continuous improvement is needed Increase the number of faculty and staff who have completed diversity and inclusion trainings (School of Social Work) Percent increase First year of implementation - no data available Explore ways to accurately track attendance for activities within and outside of the SSW Promote knowledge, expertise and career development in CITS by encouraging every staff member to attend at least one professional development opportunity during each year through FY 2021 and beyond (Center for Information Technology Services).
+Participation in professional development opportunity No data to report at this time Foster a culture that embodies the University's core values and that enables and encourages members of the School's community to achieve their highest potential (School of Dentistry) Number of trainings and programs No data to report at this time Create a setting to foster increased global literacy, connect UMB students with meaningful opportunities abroad, and provide opportunities for students from countries other than the USA to interact with UMB by August 2020 through the development of an International Exchange fellowship program (Academic Affairs).
+Create a formal exchange program No update available at this time Developing strategic partnerships with universities abroad (Academic Affairs).
+Create formal relationship with university/universities abroad Relationships established with Coventry University, Haifa University in Israel, the University of Gambia, and the University of Malawi Chancellor College of Law, and others.